 Crawling a website

-First, create a Site Search Collection for your main domain.
+First, create a Website Search Collection for your main domain.
 The crawler will start indexing the pages under that domain.
-You can Browse your Collection to check whether your pages have been correctly indexed.
+You can preview search results for your Collection to check whether your pages have been correctly indexed.

-The speed of the initial crawl depends largely on the size and speed of the site.
-It can take anywhere from a few seconds to several hours to complete.
+The speed of the initial crawl depends largely on the size and speed of your site.
+It can take anywhere from a few seconds to several hours (in case you have hundreds of thousands of pages) to complete.

 blog.example.com or a completely different domain like

 another-example.com.
-In that case, you can add additional domains to your Collection.
+In that case, you can add multiple domains to your Collection.